matesik1995/uni-proj/songs/README.md

-# Lab 3 Data processing in Databases using python and in memory sqlite3 database
+# Lab 3 Data processing in Databases - python and in memory sqlite3 database
 ## Requirements:
-As this soultion keeps database in RAM you should ensure that before running app you have at least 4GB of free memory on your machine.
-Not fulfiling this requirement will slow processing down as SWAP memory will be used which is not the intention of script.
+As this solution keeps database in RAM you should ensure that before running app you have at least 4GB of free memory on your machine.
+Not fulfilling this requirement will slow processing down as SWAP memory will be used which is not the intention of the project.

 ## Dataset:
-Reduced Million Song Dataset is used by this project.
-It can be downloaded from following links and should be unpacked.
+Reduced Million Song Dataset is used within this project.
+It can be downloaded from following addresses and should be unpacked next to project files.
 ```
 http://www.cs.put.poznan.pl/kdembczynski/lectures/data/unique_tracks.zip
 http://www.cs.put.poznan.pl/kdembczynski/lectures/data/triplets_sample_20p.zip